-The Asset Management Plan (Phase 1) document has been developed for the core infrastructure assets of the City of Temiskaming Shores, which include water, wastewater, stormwater, roads, and bridges.
-This first phase of the Asset Management Plan will provide a framework for considering, prioritizing, and optimizing asset management efforts, and providing direction for effective management of its aging infrastructure to best achieve established goals and objectives.
+The Asset Management Plan (Phase 1) document has been developed for the City's major infrastructure asset groups.
+This second phase of the Asset Management Plan will provide a framework for considering, prioritizing, and optimizing asset management efforts, and providing direction for effective management of its aging infrastructure to best achieve established goals and objectives for its entire asset portfolio.

-This Plan seeks to formalize and present some of the major capital infrastructure needs, with an emphasis on the 10 year period from 2021 to 2031, and provide a framework for expanding and enhancing the Municipality's asset management system.
-Phase 2 of the plan will build on phase 1 to include all remaining assets that will be completed by July 2023.
+This Plan seeks to formalize and present some of the major capital infrastructure needs, with an emphasis on the 10 year period from 2022 to 2032, and provide a framework for expanding and enhancing the Municipality's asset management system.
+Phase 2 of the plan will build on phase 1 and to include all remaining assets that will be completed by July 2024.
 And finally, phase 3 builds on phase 1 and 2 by adding the proposed levels of service and a strategy to fund the activities.
 This funding strategy will further identify the gap between municipal own source revenues and the need.
-This financial strategy will be completed by July 2024.
+This financial strategy will be completed by July 2025.

-As the City's first Asset Management Plan, the focus of the Plan is primarily on major capital needs.
+The focus of the Plan is primarily on major capital needs.
 Therefore, the estimated Service Life of assets was used as the primary indicator for measuring our current Levels of Service.
 Areas the Municipality will focus on to advance its Asset Management Capabilities and improve future updated versions of the Plan are highlighted throughout.

-It should be noted that while phase 1 of the Plan focuses on the forecasted Capital Needs for its core assets, the City remains proactive and responsible in managing its infrastructure.
+It should be noted that while phase 1 of the Plan focuses on its core assets, phase 2 will be focused on the City's entire asset portfolio.
+The City remains proactive and responsible in managing its infrastructure and forecasting its Capital Needs.
 Several Inspection Programs are currently in practice in the Municipality, including a CCTV program for Sanitary and Storm Sewer Systems, updating or Roads Needs Studies, and OSIM inspections of Temiskaming Shore's Bridge and Culvert inventory.
 The costs associated with these programs, however, have not been incorporated in this Plan.